hotdoy/grav-theme-wheat/README.md

   - Replace references to Wheat in `blueprints.yaml`.
   - Adjust `_ROOT/site.webmanifest` values (I usually do it just before putting a site in production or staging).
   - Adjust `_ROOT/serviceworker` `CACHE` variable name using your theme's name.
+- Create a new branch named `develop` and publish it.
+- Commit your changes in the `develop` branch.
-- You can now skip to the "Symlinking" setion of this README.
+- You can now go to the "Symlinking" setion of this README.

 ## Contributing to an existing project